johneddcooper/forumscraper/README.txt

 #####

 -Restarts
-	-Restarts work, but the implementation does not allow for multiple instances to run on the same DB -We need a way to know which threads have had posts added to them.
+1)	-Restarts work, but the implementation does not allow for multiple instances to run on the same DB
+		- Use Pickle
+	-We need a way to know which threads have had posts added to them.
 Current implementations ignore a thread after scraping it once.